2015–16 Texas A&M Aggies women's basketball team

-The 2015–16 Texas A&M Aggies women's basketball team will represent Texas A&M University in the 2015–16 college basketball season.
-The team's head coach was Gary Blair, who was in his thirteenth season at Texas A&M. The team plays their home games at the Reed Arena in College Station, Texas and will play in its fourth season as a member of the Southeastern Conference.
+The 2015–16 Texas A&M Aggies women's basketball team represented Texas A&M University in the 2015–16 college basketball season.
+The team's head coach was Gary Blair, who was in his thirteenth season at Texas A&M. The team played their home games at the Reed Arena in College Station, Texas and will play in its fourth season as a member of the Southeastern Conference.
 They finished the season 22–10, 11–5 in SEC play to finish in a tie for second place.
 They lost in the quarterfinals of the SEC women's tournament to Tennessee.
-They received an at-large bid to the NCAA women's tournament where defeated Missouri State in the first round before losing to Florida State in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Missouri State in the first round before losing to Florida State in the second round.